mezgoodle/Caesar-and-Vigenere-ciphers/README.md

 ## Features

-With my package you can encrypt / decrypt text with Caesar and Wiegener  algorithms with *latin* or *cyrillic* alphabet based on **UTF-16**.
+With my package you can encrypt / decrypt text with Caesar and Wiegener  algorithms with *latin*, *cyrillic* or *greek* alphabet based on **UTF-16**.

+> If you see incorrect work with alphabet, please write an issue.

 ## Installation